TMHBBV/unbxdocs./docs/Search/deploy-unbxd/java-library-integration.md

 <br />

 Raise Issues\
-Facing some issues? look for solutions or create an issue here.
+Facing some issues?
+Look for solutions or [create an issue](https://github.com/unbxd/search-JS-library/issues) here.

 Stay up to date\
-Look at the changelog to see the latest version & history.
+Look at the [changelog](https://github.com/unbxd/search-JS-library/blob/master/CHANGELOG.md) to see the latest version & history.

 List of available Configurations\
-You can find the list of the available configurations in this Github link.
+You can find the list of the available configurations in this [Github link](https://github.com/unbxd/search-JS-library/#full-configuration-list).